-One of the first things you'll notice upon arriving in Butte is the huge open-pit mine on the hillside.
-A portion of this old mine forms a deep pit, now filled with almost 1000 feet of nasty toxic water.
-Berkeley Pit is both a Superfund site and a popular visitor attraction.
-A viewing platform overlooks the toxic lake, allowing you to get a good look while you learn more about its history (for a small ticket price).
+One of the first things you'll notice upon arriving in uptown Butte is the former open-pit copper mine that measures 7,000 feet (2,134 meters) long, 5,600 feet (1,707 meters) wide, and 1,600 feet (488 meters) deep on the hillside.
+The Berkeley Pit, which was started in 1955, has been called the most contaminated water body in the country.
+It's both a Superfund site (a polluted U.S. location requiring a long-term response to cleaning up hazardous materials) and a popular visitor attraction.
+A viewing platform overlooks the toxic lake, allowing you to get a good view while learning more about its history (for a small ticket price).

-The Copper King Mansion is a large brick Victorian built for William A. Clark, one of Butte's wealthiest copper-mine developers.
-Much of the original beauty of this 34-room mansion has been preserved, including its chandeliers, fabulous woodwork, stained glass windows, and magnificent furnishings.
-Guided mansion tours are available by appointment.
+The Copper King Mansion, listed on the National Register of Historic Places, is a large brick Victorian built for William A. Clark, one of Butte's wealthiest copper-mine developers who was considered one of richest men in the world in the year 1900.
+Much of the original beauty of this 34-room mansion built between 1884 and 1888 has been preserved, including its chandeliers, fabulous woodwork, stained glass windows, and magnificent furnishings.

 Our Lady of the Rockies is a white, 90-foot-tall statue of the Virgin Mary, set high on a hillside overlooking Butte.
-Completed in 1985, the landmark statue is a memorial to women around the world.
-You can take a bus tour to visit the statue up close.Continue to 5 of 8 below.
+Completed in 1985, the landmark statue is a memorial to women around the world and only came together with the help of people from various religions and backgrounds collaborating over a six-year period.